SimplePlanningStudio/EasyBudget/Android/Simplebudget/README.md

 - More apps / Privacy policy / Telegram Channel in settings.
 - Edit / Create own categories of expenses.
 - Category wise reports and total expensive for each category.
+- Added Budgets (One time and Monthly)
+- Added How to? under Help section to step by step explain Simple Budget features.

 ### Important (In order to run)